 Audubon Aquarium of the Americas is seeking applicants for our Husbandry Internship program.

-FISHES AND INVERTS -This position assists staff with daily animal husbandry for a diverse collection of fishes and invertebrates.
+This position assists staff with daily animal husbandry for a diverse collection of fishes and invertebrates.
 Duties include animal observations, servicing animal habitats and holding areas, preparing diets, feeding the animal collection and interacting with guests for animal talks and public feeds.

 - Ability to lift at least 50 lbs.